wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 %prod.quarkus.datasource.jdbc.url=jdbc:postgresql://${DB_HOST}/${DB_DATABASE}
 ```

-Quarkus also supports the usage of [Property Expressions][10].
+Quarkus also supports the use of [property expressions][10].
 For instance, if your application is running on Kubernetes, you might want to specify the  datasource username and password via a Secret.
-In this case, simply use the format `${PROP_NAME}`.
-Those expressions will be evaluated when they are read.
-The property names are either specified within the `application.properties` file or could be coming from environment variables.
+In this case, use the `${PROP_NAME}` expression format to refer to the property that was set in the file.
+Those expressions are evaluated when they are read.
+The property names are either specified in the `application.properties` file or can come from environment variables.

-Now your application is [prepared for CI/CD][11] and also for going into production.
+Now your application is [prepared for CI/CD][11] and for production.

-## Let’s move the app to OpenShift
+## Moving the app to OpenShift
-Quarkus provides extensions to [generate Kubernetes or OpenShift][12] specific manifest files.
-Let’s add them to our `pom.xml` file:
+Quarkus provides extensions to generate manifest files for Kubernetes or [OpenShift][12].
+Let’s add the extensions to our `pom.xml` file:

 ```bash
 $> quarkus ext add jib openshift
 ```

-The `jib` extension will help you to generate a container image out of the application.
-The `openshift` extension on the other hand will generate the necessary manifest files to deploy the application on - well - OpenShift.
+The `jib` extension will help you generate a container image out of the application.
+The `openshift` extension will generate the necessary manifest files to deploy the application on—well—OpenShift.

-And let’s specify the properties accordingly
+Let’s specify the properties accordingly:

 ```java
 # Packaging the app